A Walk In Mordor, Iceland

 - my love of middle earth and the writings of J.R.R.
 Tolkien

-- 30 plus years of photography experience and nearly 50 years of life experience
+- 30 plus years of photography experience and, what was then, nearly 50 years of life experience

 It takes more than great gear to make a compelling photo.
 And no, you don't need 30 plus years photography experience nor do you need to wait till you're almost 50 years of age.
 My point is that our photos contain our life's experience, who we are and what we've done with the opportunities presented to us.
 At the end of the day the life we've lived and our world view have a great deal to do with who we are.
 And who we are is, to my mind, the biggest determinant in the photos we make.

 Please don't discount determination and pure hard work as major components in your ability to make great photos.